 The total cost of the Master's programme is GBP 8,500.

 UNITAR and OBU support a comprehensive programme of student financial assistance based on need and merit.
 While awarding scholarships and providing financial aid, UNITAR and OBU are committed to the highest standards of transparency, and fairness.

 Students can contact us at +41 22 917 87 24 or email@example.com.

 To foster diversity within the programme, UNITAR and OBU offer competitive merit-based scholarships to talented students in need of financial aid.
-Scholarships are based on a percentage of tuition.
-Scholarships are provided by long-time donors of the Institute.
-In order to be eligible for the scholarship, students must submit a letter in which they explain the reasons why they should be awarded the scholarship, as well as a copy of the last payslip to firstname.lastname@example.org
+Scholarships are based on a percentage of tuition, and provided by the long-time donors of the Institute.
+In order to be eligible for a scholarship, students must submit a letter in which they explain the reasons why they should be awarded the scholarship, as well as a copy of the last payslip to firstname.lastname@example.org.

 United Nations Institute for Training and Research

 CH-1211 Geneva 10, Switzerland

 Oxford Brookes University

 Centre for Development and Emergency Practice

 School of Architecture